Coping with Grief and Loss

 Ways to Help a Bereaved Student or Friend

 - Be supportive.
 Show that you care.
-Listen attentively and show interest in what the grieving student has to say about his/her feelings and beliefs.
+Listen attentively and show interest in what the grieving student has to say about their feelings and beliefs.
 Share your feelings and talk about any similar experience you may have had.
 Avoid using the phrase "I know just how you feel" or trying to give encouragement and reassurance.

 - Talk openly and honestly about the situation unless the student does not want to.